BenZhang/octopress/source/_posts/2012-08-27-git-checkout.markdown

 comments: false
 categories: GIT
 ---
-Git is a veryd powerfully version control tool.
+Git is a very powerfully version control tool.
 Here is a summary how to make use of git checkout.
 ## Switch branch
 When we type
 ```bash